Chinese Railways

 The new Republican government (1912) was keen to modernize China, and railways were expected to play a key part in that.
 However Republican attempts to build new railways were thwarted by rivalry between war lords who controlled a patchwork of territories in China, particularly in the north.
 They saw moves to build a national network as a threat to their power bases.
 For example, in the 1929 famine (Henan, Shaanxi and Gansu) local warlords prevented trains transporting food for fear that rivals would steal the trains, three million people died of starvation as a result.
 Railways were often used in battles between rivals to transport troops, arms and munitions.
 Some warlords raised funds to try to buy control of the railways through their territories.
 This was all bad news for the railway companies as they were unable to implement long distance travel (freight and passengers) because of the lack of a national network.

 A turning point came in with World War 1 (1914-18) when Western investment dried up and into the 1920s very few new railways were built.
 Only poor dividends could be paid to shareholders.
-In the early 1930s many of the railways went bankrupt (mainly in northern and central China) and the foreign investors lost their money - share certificates of Chinese railway companies became worthless and are now displayed as works of art.
+In the early 1930s many of the railways went bankrupt (mainly in northern and central China) and the foreign investors lost all their money - share certificates of Chinese railway companies became worthless and are now displayed as works of art.

 machuria raliway, share certificate